Jennifer Love Hewitt's New "Love Lights" Are Perfect For Spring

-When a celebrity has been in Hollywood long enough to have a signature hairstyle, a new cut or color can be a little jarring for fans.
-For example, we were thrown when Ashlee Simpson traded her platinum blonde color for "pumpkin pink" and even more so when The Pussycat Dolls frontwoman Nicole Scherzinger cut her waist-length hair into a textbook bob.
-Now, we're getting the same feelings thanks to Jennifer Love Hewitt's short new 'do and fresh color.
+When a celebrity has been in Hollywood long enough to have a signature hairstyle, a new cut or colour can be a little jarring for fans.
+For example, we were thrown when Ashlee Simpson traded her platinum blonde colour for "pumpkin pink" and even more so when The Pussycat Dolls frontwoman Nicole Scherzinger cut her waist-length hair into a textbook bob.
+Now, we're getting the same feelings thanks to Jennifer Love Hewitt's short new 'do and fresh colour.

 However, unlike the changes made by Simpson and Scherzinger, Hewitt's is subtle.
-Her L.A.-based stylist and colorist, Nine Zero One's Nikki Lee, calls the new look, "A fresh chop with some love lights."
+Her L.A.-based stylist and colourist, Nine Zero One's Nikki Lee, calls the new look, "A fresh chop with some love lights."

 Advertisement